mdarnall/mdarnall.github.io/source/_posts/2011-12-05-javascript-patterns.markdown

 ```
 ###### Invocation

-When a function is invoked it is passed it's declared parameters and two
+When a function is invoked it's  passed the declared parameters and two
 additional ones:

 * a reference to `this`